| The discussion on the strategic

 a still intact bourgeois state and army (or their “progressive

 wing”); then a properly socialist stage.
+The great majority of

 Latin-American revolutionists have recognized this danger,